rimuy/GameJoy/README.md

 });
 ```

 `Sequence` is cancellable.
 When one of the keys is released, it'll trigger the `Cancelled` event.
-If there is already an action being executed and the composite was already queued, it'll remove the composite from the queue, preventing it to be triggered.
+If there is already an action being executed and the composite was already queued, it'll remove the composite from the queue, preventing it from being triggered.
 This doesn't apply if `RunSynchronously` is set to true.

 ```js
 context.BindEvent("onCancel", sequence.Cancelled, () => {